emilyjb/SAE-Correlated-Errors/README.md

 * The file "equalpsiMLflipped.R" runs the simulation with equal psi.
 * The file "unequalpsiMLflipped.R" runs the simulations with unequal psi.
 * The file "unequalpsiMLflippedTMod.R" runs the simulations t or chi-square distributions.
-* The file "unequalpsiMLflippedMultiCov.R" runs the simulations with unequal psi.
+* The file "unequalpsiMLflippedMultiCov.R" runs the simulations with a bivariate covariate.
 * The file "getoutputloopabc.R" gathers the output.
 * The remaining files are sourced in the above programs.